 But since the can says it sticks, I wanted to test it out against other options, just to see.

 Then I painted on Country Chic Paint’s clear bonding primer that is made for applications like this.

 It’s water-based AND clear, so it has two of my favorite things going for it.
 No harsh fumes and I can distress the paint on top of it for a farmhouse-style finish.

 The problem though is that it’s not as easy to grab at a local hardware store, and it doesn’t come in a spray can for easy spray application.

 But I’m really curious as to how it fares against the competition.
-I’ve used it in the past and I thought it worked pretty well.
+I’ve used it in the past on this laminate dresser makeover in this how to paint laminate furniture post and I thought it worked pretty well.

 Last but not least I brushed on the BIN shellac based primer.
 This one is usually a top recommendation when you’re painting laminate furniture.

-It’s easy to get at your local hardware store, and it comes in the spray can or containers.
+It’s easy to get at your local hardware store, and it comes in a spray can or containers.